poupartfarms/poupartfarms.github.io/_posts/2017-02-08-the-responsibility-of-business-owners.md

 show_related_posts: false
 ---

+> **_Once upon a time, you saw a way to do something a little differently, a little better._**

+## How We Got Here

 American philosopher and humanist Noam Chomsky wrote an essay called [“The Responsibility of Intellectuals”](https://chomsky.info/19670223/).
 In it, he calls out the intellectuals of his country, demanding that they take a rational stand against American imperialism and atrocities abroad, and cease seeking the trappings of power through justifications of genocide.
-It’s a critical argument against a global “cult of the expert” that allows only some powerful, generally rich, male, beige people, to speak as experts in morality and ideology when not only are those questions within the capacities of all people, but that in fact no science can answer such subjective questions, and as such no experts can exist.
-He further goes on to detail the charlatanism of those who claim to be experts in public policies and international affairs, their blatant lying and thefts, misrepresentations of history, and active role in crimes from blackmail to murder, and that in scales of thousands of people.
+It’s a critical argument against a global “cult of the expert” that allows only some powerful, generally rich, male, beige people, to speak as experts in morality and ideology.
+He argues that such questions are subjective, and so cannot give rise to general expertise.
+He further goes on to detail the charlatanism of those who claim to be experts in public policies and international affairs, their blatant lying and thefts, misrepresentations of history, and active role in crimes from blackmail to mass murder.

 The “Responsibility of Intellectuals” was published in 1967, and Mr. Chomsky was talking about the war in Vietnam.
 His questions were: what is the responsibility